savvystrider/savvystrider.github.io/docs/what-is-json.md

 - pronounced *jay-sAHn*.

+!!! note

     REST APIs usually return information in XML or JSON format; however, JSON is used most often.

 ***
 ##### Sources